 Most service members are eligible for some form of military education benefits along with traditional civilian financial aid consisting of free gift aid or student loans.
 To determine your civilian financial aid eligibility, you must fill out the Free Application For Student Aid (FAFSA).
-FASFA eligibility is based on your financial situation and tax statements from the previous year.
+FAFSA eligibility is based on your financial situation and tax statements from the previous year.

 Students who are eligible for book vouchers are able to purchase books using financial aid.
 Note: the book voucher is different than the Post-9/11 GI Bill® book stipend.
 With the exception of Ch.
 31, no student utilizing a GI Bill® chapter is automatically eligible for a book voucher.
 Students must have aid in excess of your charges to be eligible for a book voucher.
-Vocational Rehabilitation (Ch.
+VR&E (Ch.
 31) issues book vouchers automatically as part of the program.
 Military TA users who are being offered a pell grant may be eligible for a book voucher but this must be determined by the Bursar's Office.

 Pell Grant Refund

 A Pell Grant refund will help reduce your total charges if you are utilizing one of the following GI Bill® chapters: MGIB-AD (Ch.
 30), MGIB-SR (Ch.
 1606), REAP (Ch.
 1607), and DEA (Ch.
 35).

 If you are utilizing Post-9/11 GI Bill® (Ch.
 33) and your eligibility percentage is 100%, the Pell Grant will be refunded to you after the VA pays for your classes; typically the VA pays the school 7-8 weeks after classes start.
 If you are below the 100% eligibility rate for Post-9/11 GI Bill® (Ch.
 33) the Pell Grant can be used to reduce your total charges.